Your story matters and must be shared. Don’t believe me? Give me a chance to explain why I know this to be true.

 - Who or what influenced you to take action in your life?

 Welcome back.
 Can I ask a very personal question?
-No one is listening so you can be totally honest.
+No one is listening, so you can be sincere.
 What story have you been telling yourself about yourself?

 Your Story Matters.
 Share it.